 News From Saturn

-My name is Todd Barber, lead propulsion engineer on the Cassini mission to Saturn, here with the latest news from the ringed planet.
+I'm a systems engineer on the spacecraft operations team for the Cassini mission to Saturn, here with the latest news from the ringed planet.

 Cassini will be flying by Saturn's geyser-spewing moon, Enceladus, twice this month—on October 9th and on the 31st.

 The first flyby on October 9th flyby will be the closest flyby in the entire mission!
 We will bring the spacecraft down to just 16 miles, or 25 kilometers, from the surface.
 The spacecraft will be flying through the plumes at the south pole, which jet icy water vapor hundreds of miles into space.

 The emphasis in this flyby is not on taking pictures of the surface but on trying to figure out what’s in the plume.
 We’ll be taking the spacecraft deeper into the plume than ever before and analyzing the particles and gases that we find.

 Scientists are intrigued by the possibility that liquid water, perhaps even an ocean, may exist beneath the surface of Enceladus, and trace amounts of organic molecules have also been detected.
 And these are the building blocks for life, as we know it, so this discovery raises tantalizing possibilities about whether the moon is habitable.